 Huijser et al. recommendations present the case that timing for cutting roadside vegetation is key, as cutover areas may be attractive as foraging sites by deer (11).
 In this regard, the report argues that reducing the quality of available food near roads can be achieved by specific mowing and cutting practices that include reducing the grass-herb and shrub vegetation on the forest floor, or using wild life fencing to make prime feeding habitat unavailable to the deer.
 However, as of 2008, this report recognizes that “No studies were found that specifically analyze the WVC safety impacts of roadside management policies or plantings.”
 Cramer et al. have a similar assessment about the limited evidence supporting a safety benefit from roadside mowing and cutting of the roadside (23).
 These researchers investigated vehicle-animal collisions in South Dakota and they recommend the use of mowing/treatment strategies to detract roadside value to large wildlife, though they recognized little research support the effectiveness of these strategies.
 Huijser et al. also conducted technical group meetings with a panel of seven national experts in wildlife-vehicle collisions to qualitatively asses the effectiveness of a set of mitigation strategies.
 In their assessment of strategies related to roadside and mowing and cutting practices, the panel was unanimous in classifying these strategies as “demonstrated” which was defined as countermeasures that have been implemented in multiple locations, that may be even accepted as de facto standards, but for which valid evaluations have not been found in the literature (as of 2008).

 Barnum and Alt investigated the potential safety effects of changing mowing frequency practice and concluded that there appears to be no connection between mowing frequency and deer-car crash frequency (24).
 The researchers collected before and after data from ten study locations in Maryland and New York and performed a before/after evaluation on crash rates to quantify the change in crash rate potentially attributable to the change in mowing practice.
 The researchers attempted to control for ADT, and deer abundance as estimated by buck harvest records.
 They give some rationalization as to why they did not use widely accepted approaches to safety evaluations (such as the EB method).
 Constructing wildlife passages, for instance, dry paths under road bridges can be a useful mitigation measure for reducing the traffic mortality of small and medium-sized terrestrial animals (25).
 A Doppler radar system has been implemented along U.S. Hwy 95 near Bonners Ferry, Idaho to detect an approaching animal like deer and elk to warn drivers for potential roadway hazard.
-Doppler radar system identified around 70% of deer sufficiently early for northbound drivers, and around 85% of deer for southbound drivers.
+The system identified around 70 to 85 percent of deer to warn the drivers early.
 This system worked best when road conditions were challenging (e.g., freezing temperatures, snow-covered road surface, and low visibility) and also reduced speed to the range of 0.69-4.43 miles per hour in autumn and winter (26).